Receive Focus insights straight to your inbox

 The rand also continues to benefit from global growth expectations, which continue to underpin positive sentiment and the risk-on environment, as do supportive global monetary and fiscal policies.

 However, the currency remains sensitive to key US data releases, and we continue to believe that a financial market "taper tantrum" as the US slows its fiscal stimulus measures would not leave it unscathed.
 Evidence that the US is recovering strongly, particularly its labour market, will likely reduce rand strength.

-Friday’s lower-than-expected US nonfarm payrolls figures (559 000 versus expectations of 650 000) consequently saw the rand briefly strengthen to R13.40/USD, before being rebuffed from this resistance level.
-At time of writing it was back around R13.48/USD.
+Friday’s lower-than-expected US nonfarm payrolls figures (559,000 versus expectations of 650,000) consequently saw the rand briefly strengthen to R13.40/USD, before being rebuffed from this resistance level.
+At the time of writing it was back around R13.48/USD.

 So far, Q2.21 averages R14.18/USD, with our current forecast R14.15/USD.
 While the rand may prove to average closer to R14.00/USD this quarter, there remains a strong risk of weakness should there be a switch in market expectations on US QE and interest rates.